mcgilly17/Mosaic/README.md

 I am **attempting** to make Mosaic fully extensible.
 By that I mean, anyone should be able to bring Mosaic into their configs and with relative ease: add, remove and overwrite any setting or plugin.
-There are some limitations right now, mainly with extraConfigLua.
 If anyone knows how to make Mosaic more modular, please don't hesitate to raise an issue / discussion / PR.

 ### Simple Extension